phdwight/divitracker/README.md

 Where **Annual Dividends** is computed based on frequency:
 - Monthly dividends × 12
 - Quarterly dividends × 4
+- Semi-annual dividends × 2
 - Yearly dividends × 1

+### Actual vs Projected Yield

+- **Actual Yield**: Based on dividends actually received during the selected year
+- **Projected Yield**: Based on the most recent dividend, projected to a full year

+The dashboard shows both values in "actual | projected" format for transparency.

 ## Running Tests